 Renewals

-From 60 to 90 days.
-Information on the submission of applications may be obtained from the Grants Management Officer, Office of Grants Services, Centers for Disease Control and Prevention.
+Information on the submission of applications may be obtained from the Grants Management Officer, Grants Management Branch, Procurement and Grants Office, Centers for Disease Control and Prevention.
 The standard application forms, as furnished by PHS and required by 45 CFR 92 for State and local governments, must be used for this program.
 This program is subject to the requirements described in 45 CFR 92.

 Assistance Considerations